lance-gg/lance/README.md

 [![Build Status](https://travis-ci.org/OpherV/Incheon.svg?branch=master)](https://travis-ci.org/OpherV/Incheon) [![Inline docs](http://inch-ci.org/github/opherv/incheon.svg?branch=develop)](http://inch-ci.org/github/opherv/incheon)

-***Incheon is a general purpose low latency game server based on Node.JS and Socket.IO***
+***Incheon is a real-time multiplayer game engine based on Node.JS***

-Still in early development.
-Check back with us soon :P
+Incheon makes it possible to write real-time, multiplayer games in javascript.

+It provides an extendible server, where the game runs, as well as a client-side library which synchronizes the client's game state with the server game state.
+In order to provide a smooth visual experience for each connected client, Incheon implements efficient networking methods, position interpolation and extrapolation, user input coordination, shadow objects, physics and pseudo-physical movement, automatic handling of network spikes.

+Incheon aims to optimize the player's visual experience, while providing a simple development model which is highly configurable and easy to analyze and debug.

 **Features:**

-* Somewhat opinionated, letting you quickly develop your game without much hassle
-* Server to client communication:
+* Simple development model
+* Optimized networking
-    * Communication is all binary
+    * Communication is packed, binary
-    * A game engine can opt-in to which object properties are transported
+    * UDP is still in progress
+    * Automatic handling of network spikes with step correction
-* Intelligent sync strategies for lag handling:
+* Intelligent sync strategies for lag handling
-    * Client side prediction for player-controlled objects (snap, gradual snap)
+    * Extrapolation with step re-enactment on the clients, or:
-    * Update interpolation for non-player objects
+    * Interpolation for optimal object motion
-* Provides API for dynamic game-world objects
+* API for dynamic game-world objects
     * game worlds with physics engines (currently only physijs)
-    * game worlds with reduced-physics, which track position, velocity, orientation, momentum (linear and angular).
+    * game worlds with pseudo-physics, which track position, velocity, and orientation
+* Proper API documentation, user guide, tutorials, and samples
+* Custom tools for debugging and tracing

 Things to do:

-* Allow general messages (not just world updates)
-* Input validation (check player can control ship)
-* Implement more types of lag compensation
-* Optimize what goes over the wire:
-    * Only dirty items get sent, with periodic sync
-    * Option to specify incremental updates
-    * client to server should also be binary
-* Implement more tests
-* * Recording and replaying sessions

-Caveats:

-* Due to websocket limitations, only TCP and no UDP :(
+* UDP

-**Architecture**

-**The Step Sequence**

-The fundamental sequence of each (client-side) step is organized as follows:

-1. [clientEngine] process inputs
-2. [clientEngine] handle all inbound messages
-3. [clientEngine] handle outbound inputs
-4. [clientEngine:gameEngine] stepCount++
-5. [clientEngine:gameEngine] physicsEngine.step
-6. [clientEngine:gameEngine] updateGameWorld: for each object->step
-7. [clientEngine] render.draw

-**Event List**

-* preStep
-* postStep
-* objectAdded
-* server.playerJoined
-* server.playerDisconnected
-* server.inputReceived
-* client.preStep
-* client.postStep
-* server.preStep
-* server.postStep
+* Full-stack testing suite